 ./generate_scorer_package \ --checkpoint path/to/your/checkpoint \ --lm lm.binary \ --vocab vocab-500000.txt \ --package kenlm.scorer \ --default_alpha 0.931289039105002 \ --default_beta 1.1834137581510284

---checkpoint flag should point to an acoustic model checkpoint you want to use the generated scorer with.
+--checkpoint flag should point to the acoustic model checkpoint with which you will use the generated scorer.
 The alphabet will be loaded from the checkpoint.
 External scorers must be created with the same alphabet as the acoustic models they will be used with.
 The

 --default_beta parameters shown above were found with the